quattor/quattor.github.com/_aquilon/configuration.md

   external source such as the Aquilon database.
 * `sandbox`: A development area for making changes to Pan templates.
-Each sandbox must be started from a domain and hosts or clusters may be managed into the sandbox to allow for pre-deployment testing.
+Each sandbox must be started from a domain and hosts or clusters may be managed into the sandbox to allow for predeployment testing.
 Once the template code is fully tested, it must be published back to the broker and then deployhttp://quattor-pan.readthedocs.org/en/latested to the shared domain.
 * `service`: A network-based service with well-known clients and